 In areas hit particularly hard by the COVID-19 pandemic this spring, medical workers faced a grim scenario: there were more critically ill patients than there were ventilators available.
 Some patients with severe cases of COVID-19 develop acute respiratory distress syndrome (ARDS), in which inflammation of the lungs interferes with the ability to absorb oxygen and expel carbon dioxide.
 Ventilators can help keep patients alive by mechanically moving air into and out of the lungs.
-Hard-hit hospitals faced waves of patients struggling to breathe and suffering from ARDS, which left doctors and respiratory therapists grappling with life or death choices: which patients would receive ventilator support?
+Hard-hit hospitals faced waves of patients struggling to breathe and suffering from ARDS, which forced doctors and respiratory therapists to grapple with life or death choices: which patients would receive ventilator support?
 The race was on to increase the global supply of ventilators – quickly and safely.

 A group of Boston-based entrepreneurs and engineers saw the urgent need for new ventilator designs that could be produced efficiently at low cost without sacrificing safety and effectiveness.
 With a new nonprofit rapidly taking shape, the Ventilator Project team reached out to colleagues across sectors, including faculty at Tufts School of Engineering.
 Dozens of volunteers joined the project within days, and their numbers would eventually swell to over 200.
 Among their ranks were five Tufts students and alumni: Shounak Bose, EG20, Olive Garst, E21, Klare Hu, E21, Christopher Markus, E20, and Courtland Priest, E19.